WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 ![Image Issues][image3]

-* Some signs are blurred, caused by either motion or by windshield
+* Some signs are blurred, caused by either motion or by water on windshield
 * Some signs are partially covered by trees, other shields or leaves
 * Some signs are distorted due to non-frontal perspective
 * Some signs show misleading contrast patterns caused by lighting conditions/specular highlights